mmvergara/solidifying-javascript-foundations/src/content/blog/nan.md

 Despite all of this weirdness, NaN is a powerful tool.
 It's the only value that makes sense to return when a numeric operation fails, we have to learn how to work with the language.

 NaN is a unique and important concept in JavaScript.
-It's not just a value—it's a signal that something went wrong in your calculations.
+It's not just a value it's a signal that something went wrong in your calculations.